mynewid-dev/contributions/README.md

 # WeatherApp

-WeatherApp is a simple and intuitive application that allows users to fetch and display current weather information for different locations using the OpenWeatherMap API.
+dWeatherApp is a simple and intuitive application that allows users to fetch and display current weather information for different locations using the OpenWeatherMap API.

 ## Table of Contents